owenyeo/tp/docs/DeveloperGuide.md

 **Use case: UC13 - Remove reminder from non-recurring event**

 **MSS**
-1. User requests to remove a reminder from an event from a specified person's schedule.
+1. User requests to remove a reminder from an event from a specified person's schedule
-2. TimetaBRO removes the reminder from the event.
+2. TimetaBRO removes the reminder from the event

     Use case ends.

 **Extensions**
 * 1a.
 Given index to specify the person is invalid.

     * 1a1.
 TimetaBRO shows an error message.

       Use case continues from step 1.

 * 1b.
 Event name inputted are not in the specified person's schedule.

     * 1b1.
 TimetaBRO shows an error message.

       Use case continues from step 1.

 * 1c.
 Event name not provided.

     * 1c1.
 TimetaBRO shows an error message.

       Use case continues from step 1.